 Airlines tend to offer a wide variety of prices in any given market and it is unlikely that the average fares from this report will be the same as any particular fare offered.
 Nevertheless, information about average fares charged, including fares charged by dominant carriers and lower-cost competing carriers where available, can provide useful consumer information.
 Also, fare comparisons between markets allow consumers to further evaluate prices.

 In particular, a high average fare in a market is an indication that a broad range of fares is available and that the number of seats sold at low fares are likely to be both very limited and subject to various travel restrictions.
 In such markets travelers must make extra efforts to get the lowest price for the service they want.
-Advice laid out in the fact sheet prepared by the Department’s Aviation Consumer Protection Division—Getting the Best Air Fare—will help consumers accomplish this.
+Air Travel Tips can be found on the web page maintained by the Department’s Aviation Consumer Protection Division—Air Travel Tips—and includes advice on how to get the best air fare.